 The Performing Justice Project

-Created by Dr. Megan Alrutz and Lynn Hoare, MFA, with support from the Center for Women's and Gender Studies.
-This program partners with high schools, juvenile justice centers, and other community-based sites to devise original performance pieces which explore and enact gender and racial justice.
-PJP creates live performance work, as well as digital stories and public dialogue.
-Graduate students have opportunities to participate in PJP as teaching artists, directors, stage managers, activists, and producers.
+Created by Dr. Megan Alrutz and Lynn Hoare, with support from the Center for Women's and Gender Studies, the Performing Justice Project (PJP) partners with high schools, juvenile justice centers and other community-based sites to devise original performance pieces which explore and enact gender and racial justice.
+The Performing Justice Project creates live performance work, as well as digital stories and public dialogue.
+Learn more.

 Sacred Springs Summer Camp